richsposato/Memwa/README.md

 * Chunks of memory allocated at program start-up and never released.
 * Static const objects that are never destructed.

+### Limitations:
+* Does not allow releasing ever.
+* Does not allow resizing ever.

 ## **StackAllocator**

 StackAllocator will pre-allocate 1 or more large blocks and then suballocate chunks from within that block.
 It uses the 4 bytes before each chunk to store the size of the previous chunk.
 By storing the size, an allocator can release chunks at the end of a stack.
 It can't release chunks before the end.
+It allows resizing only on chunks at the top of each block.

 ### Uses:
-* For objects whose alignment should be on 4 byte boundaries or more.
+* For alignments of any size from 4 bytes to 32 bytes.
 This allocator is not intended for alignment on 1 or 2 byte boundaries.
 * For objects of any size from 4 bytes to the size of a block.
 This allocator is not intended for chunks smaller than 4 bytes.
 * For memory that are released in the opposite order in which they were allocated. (first-in-last-out)
 * Chunks of memory allocated at program start-up and never released.
 * Static const objects that are never destructed.
+* Suitable for stack containers.

+### Limitations:
+* You can use it for sizes smaller than a pointer, but this is not recommended.
+* Best used for objects that are released in reverse order from how they are allocated.
+* Not suitable for node-based STL containers such as std::list, std::map, or std::set.
+* Can handle resizing, but only for the most recently allocated chunk.
+(Or for chunks that happen to be at the top of each block.)

 ## **PoolAllocator**

+The PoolAllocator will pre-allocate large blocks of memory and then subdivide each block into equal size chunks.
+The allocator then places a pointer inside each free chunk to point to the next free chunk; so all the free chunks form a singly linked list.
+Allocating a chunk merely requires removing it from the head of the linked list, and releasing it requires adding it back to the head of the list.
+Both of those are constant time actions.

 ### Uses:
+* For alignments of any size from 4 bytes to 32 bytes.
 * For node-based STL containers that always allocate objects of the same size. (e.g. - std::list, std::set, or std::map)
 * For code that must allocate from hundreds to millions of objects that are all the same size.
 * For memory that could be allocated and released in any order.
+* Works well for chunks from 4 bytes up to block size.

+### Limitations:
+* Does not allow resizing ever.
+* Not intended for alignment on 1 or 2 byte boundaries.
+* Not recommended for chunks smaller than a pointer.
+* Not as space-efficient as TinyObjectAllocator for small objects.

 ## **TinyObjectAllocator**

+TinyObjectAllocator is very similar to PoolAllocator in behavior, but had slightly different features and limitations.
+It is a type of pool allocator specialized for small objects and small alignments.
 This allocator provides a time and space efficient way to allocate many small chunks of memory.
-Unlike the other allocators which use pointers and size fields to keep track of allocated memory, TinyObjectAllocator uses stealth indexes within each unallocated block.
+Unlike the other allocators which use pointers and size fields to keep track of allocated memory, TinyObjectAllocator uses stealth indexes within each unallocated block so the indexes form a singly linked list.
+Allocating a chunk merely requires removing it from the head of a linked list of stealth indexes, and releasing it requires adding it back to the head of the list.
+Both of those are constant time actions.

 This allocator was based on a rewrite of the SmallObjectAllocator in the Loki project.
+This does not suffer some of the limitations of Loki's SmallObjectAllocator.
+* The blocks in Loki were not sorted, so searching for a chunk to release within an allocator required a linear search every time.
+This allocator keeps its blocks sorted by address, so searching is always a O(log N) operation.
+* Loki favored making each allocator into a singleton, which meant all code that used the allocator would have to wait on other code in multi-threaded programs just to do a simple allocation or release.
+Memwa allows programs to make different allocators for different uses, so that code which uses one allocator would not have to wait on code using another.
+* By using the allocator as a singleton, the allocator would maintain blocks for many different parts of the code, so it would have a large number of blocks to search through when releasing a chunk.
+Since Memwa encourages each part of the code to create its own allocator, each of those allocators only needs to search a smaller number of blocks when releasing a chunk.

 ### Uses:
 * For hundreds or thousands of objects that are all the same size.
 * For objects whose alignments can be on 1 or 2 byte boundaries.
 (If the object should be aligned on a boundary of 4 or more, consider PoolAllocator instead.)
 * For objects whose sizes are smaller than a pointer.
 (Pointers are usually 4 or 8 bytes.)
+* Works well for chunks from 1 byte up to 128 bytes.
 * For memory that could be allocated and released in any order.
 * For node-based STL containers that always allocate objects of the same size. (e.g. - std::list, std::set, or std::map)

+### Limitations:
+* Does not allow resizing ever.
+* Not as time efficient as PoolAllocator when allocating and releasing large amounts of chunks often.

 # Testing Memwa